 3. Listening helps develop mutual respect

 One of the biggest importance of listening in relationships is that it helps foster mutual respect.
-When you pay attention to what your partner is speaking, you show that you value their ideas.
+When you pay attention to what your partner is saying, you show that you value their ideas.
 They will also show you the same respect when you want to share something with them.
 Being attentive also demonstrates that you value each other’s viewpoints.
 Still wondering, why is it important to be a good listener?

 10 Ways To Be A Better Listener

 Listening builds trust and exhibits awareness, compassion, and respect.
 However, listening entails more than just hearing.
-You must give your entire attention and set aside your own agenda and properly listen.
-Being free to speak without being interrupted is a liberating experience for many individuals.
+You must give your full attention, set aside your own agenda, and properly listen.
+Being free to speak without being interrupted is a liberating experience.

 Related Reading: 5 Ways To Being Best Friends With Your Spouse

 1. Listen more frequently

 The importance of listening in a relationship is often overlooked.
 But when you realize that your partner needs you to be a good listener, you need to take action.
 Do you want to learn how to listen better?
 The first piece of advice is to pay attention more often.
 Perhaps you are so used to doing the talking that you have forgotten how to listen.
 It’s never a bad idea to swallow one’s pride and extend one’s ear for a change.
 When you train yourself to listen more frequently, it will become second nature when you’re talking to your boyfriend/girlfriend/partner.

 Besides understanding why it’s important to be a good listener, you also need to understand what it means to be a good listener.
 Knowing when to stop talking.
 As previously stated, communication is two-way: when one person speaks, the other listens.
 And then, these roles are switched.
 When these roles are not exchanged at all, and just one person speaks and the other listens, disputes emerge and good communication can never be achieved.